libretro/docs/docs/development/cores/developing-cores.md

 #### `retro_get_system_av_info()`

 This function lets the frontend know essential audio/video properties of the game.
 As this information can depend on the game being loaded, this info will only be queried after a valid ROM image has been loaded.
-It is important to accuractely report FPS and audio sampling rates, as FFmpeg recording relies on exact information to be able to run in sync for several hours.
+It is important to accurately report FPS and audio sampling rates, as FFmpeg recording relies on exact information to be able to run in sync for several hours.

 ### Running